iwasahighwayman/my-elusive-whale/README.md

 Finally we will add a terminal block to receive the input power from the output of the sub-assembly board.

+N.B.: Though originally an oversight, there is no significant need for capacitor(s) across the new terminal block to receive the input power from the output of the sub-assembly board.
+Battery power sources tend to be very "quiet" from an electrical "noise" perspective, and the wire leads from sub-assembly board to terminal block are quite short and 22 AWG (silicon) stranded wire, which is significantly over-sized for the amount of current which will be carried over these wires.

 ![Over-voltage protection circuit - Repurposed 1](/images/analog-solar-lights-1.2V-1800mAH-ni-mh-aa--hacking-10-over-voltage-protection-circuit-repurposed-01-IMG_0148-20240325.JPG)

 ![Over-voltage protection circuit - Repurposed 2](/images/analog-solar-lights-1.2V-1800mAH-ni-mh-aa--hacking-11-over-voltage-protection-circuit-repurposed-02-IMG_0151-20240325.JPG)